MLGeophysics/community/docs/index.md

     Here is a list of the available sections:

-    - **Overview:** An introduction to the MLGeophysics group with details on how to contribute.
+    - **Welcome!:** An introduction to the MLGeophysics group with details on how to contribute.
     - **Minutes:** Pages for the minutes from our weekly meetings.
     - **Resources:** A conglomerate of resources we'd like to share.